7 tips to prepare for tax time and maximise your tax return

 To help you keep track of your receipts, H&R Block have a free receipt management app available for all users that can be downloaded from Google Play & App Store.
 Find out more here.

-5. What type of expenses can I claim based on my job?
+5. Understand what type of expenses you can claim based on your job

 Below are some examples of industry-specific items that you may be able to claim as a deduction when lodging your tax return.